-We’ve developed our first social impact flagship partnership, with national charity Turn2us, to help more people prevent a life shock from becoming a crisis.
+We’ve developed our first social impact flagship partnership, with national charity Turn2us, to help more people in financial crisis to build resilience.

 One in three UK adults say they wouldn’t be able to manage without their income, or cope in the event of a life shock.
 That’s 17.6 million people.
 The Covid-19 pandemic is perhaps the biggest life shock our society has experienced.
 As we continue to feel its effects, there’s never been a more urgent need to help those who are financially vulnerable.

 Did you know?

 Around 22% of UK adults have less than £100 in savings and investments, while 63% of people don't feel they can determine what happens in their lives when it comes to money.

 We’re stronger together